electric-eloquence/fepper/README.md

 * The `fp` command is an alias for `gulp` (among other things).
 Any `fp` task can be included in a custom task.
 * Fepper only supports gulp 3 syntax.

+Confs and prefs:

+You might need to access the values in `conf.yml` and `pref.yml` in order to write custom tasks.
+They are exposed through `global.conf` and `global.pref` respectively.

+The values in `patternlab-config.json` are exposed through `global.conf.ui`.
+One thing to note is that all paths in `patternlab-config.json` will be converted to absolute paths in `global.conf.ui`.

+`gulp.watch` will not work correctly with absolute paths.
+There are two workarounds for this:

+* Hard-code a relative path as the first `gulp.watch` parameter.
+Pass an absolute path (from `global.conf.ui.paths` or otherwise) as the `options.cwd` value for the second parameter.
+* Pass a value from `global.conf.ui.pathsRelative` as the first parameter.
+  * `global.conf.ui.pathsRelative` stores relative versions of the values in `global.conf.ui.paths`.
+  * This will still probably require `options.cwd` in the second parameter.

 ### <a id="express-app"></a>Express App